fatalis/LiveSplit.LaraCroftGoL/readme.txt

 screens.
 It's not that big of a deal, it will just punish you for dying.

 You can view each level's game time if you right click -> "Control".

+Currently doesn't support restarting level (other than ToL) during run.

 @fatalis_